clicon/cligen/README.md

 not _generate_ code for CLI:s.
 Instead, it builds and interprets datastructures (a parse-tree) which a library (libcligen) interprets in runtime.
 It is fast and efficient and helps you develop CLI:s easier.
-You enter a CLI syntax either in a text file, you write callback functions where you call the right library routines.
-The callback functions add the semantics, that is, what the commands in the CLI are supposed to do.
+You enter a CLI syntax in a text file, and write callback functions in C. The callback functions add the semantics, that is, what the commands in the CLI are supposed to do.

 The main documentation is the [cligen tutorial](cligen_tutorial.pdf)